 👩🍳 Preparation Tips

-If the dried sage is in large pieces, grind them down a bit using a spice grinder or mortar and pestle.
+- If your dried sage is in large pieces, grind them down using a spice grinder or mortar and pestle.

 🍽 Side Dish Ideas